Tom Clancy's Ghost Recon Phantoms: Wii U version

+Reception

-ReceptionTom Clancy's Ghost Recon Phantoms received an aggregate score of 70 at Metacritic indicating "mixed or average reviews".
+Tom Clancy's Ghost Recon Phantoms received an aggregate score of 70 at Metacritic indicating "mixed or average reviews".
 IGN also gave mixed positive reviews with a score of 7.5 out of 10.
 Lief Johnson from IGN said "It may seem a little strange to see Ubisoft releasing a free-to-play installment of the long-running Ghost Recon series so soon after May’s release of Ghost Recon: Future Soldier, but here it is" as of being surprised to see a free-to-play game by Ubisoft.
-There were more than a thousand U.S. dollars worth of DLC, making this game the most expensive one released by Ubisoft.
+There were more than a thousand U.S. dollars' worth of DLC, making this game the most expensive one released by Ubisoft.